ChristineEC/P3python/README.md

 ![Screenshot of the bug](<Bug shot.png>)

 ### Credits

 Many thanks to Code Institute's Marko Tot and Kay Welfare for sharing their hangman projects with me and for their encouragement during weekly standups.

 When it came time to make the game more user friendly in terms of clearing unnecessary text from the terminal, I remembered that Marko mentioned a method to do this in his README file.
 I could see that he used an os method involving 'cls', but I wanted to understand it better before using it.
 I found some information on [stack overflow](https://stackoverflow.com/questions/63855637/clearing-the-terminal-for-my-python-text-adventure) and then felt I was ready to use the method.
 However, when I checked back on Marko's GitHub to compare the syntax used, I noticed that his was different.
+To understand why, I looked further.
 On [Code360 by Coding Ninjas](https://www.naukri.com/code360/library/how-to-clear-a-screen-in-python) I found the explanation I was looking for and decided to use the code as Marko had written it.
 Many thanks, Marko, for making this piece of code available to me.
 I later got the idea to us an os method to get the width of the player's terminal from Marko's hangman game in GitHub, which he so kindly shared with me while I was developing this game.
 I combined this with the code I found at [W3Schools](https://www.w3schools.com/python/trypython.asp?filename=demo_ref_string_center2) for centering the game title in the player's terminal.
+It was entirely my idea to use the clear command to get rid of that nasty python code at the top of the player terminal.

-I obtained a list of words to use in the game from [Gökhan YAVAŞ](https://github.com/gokhanyavas/Oxford-3000-Word-List), who in turn credits [Oxford Learner's Dictionaries](http://www.oxfordlearnersdictionaries.com/us/wordlist/english/oxford3000/) for a list of 3000 most important words for learners of English, although I weeded out some of the words from the google sheet I copied it to to connect to my program.
+I obtained a list of words to use in the game from [Gökhan YAVAŞ](https://github.com/gokhanyavas/Oxford-3000-Word-List), who in turn credits [Oxford Learner's Dictionaries](http://www.oxfordlearnersdictionaries.com/us/wordlist/english/oxford3000/) for a list of 3000 most important words for learners of English, although I weeded out some of the words in the google sheet I copied it to.